Our Family of Companies

 • The Fort Washington Strategic Income Strategy is a multi-sector fixed income strategy designed to provide investors with a high level of current income and total return with a focus on capital protection with differentiated returns compared to traditional fixed income.

-• The strategy is differentiated in the market due to its premium yield, high conviction security selection, diversified approach to sector allocation, unique view of duration management, and high quality bias.
+• The strategy may potentially provide investors with premium yield, high conviction security selection, diversified approach to sector allocation, duration management, and high quality bias.
+Strategic Income provides investors with an expanded investment opportunity set and increased flexibility compared to traditional Core and Core Plus strategies.

 • Strategic Income provides investors with an expanded investment opportunity set and increased flexibility compared to traditional Core and Core Plus strategies.

-• Fort Washington’s unique approach utilizes cause and effect relationships to assess relative value between asset classes and balances interest rate risk with credit risk.
-The strategy is implemented by an experienced team of 30+ investment professionals with proven track records overseeing +$50 billion in fixed income assets.1
+• Fort Washington’s approach utilizes cause and effect relationships to assess relative value between asset classes and balances interest rate risk with credit risk.
+The strategy is implemented by an experienced team of 3+ investment professionals with proven track records overseeing +$50 billion in fixed income assets.1

-• Our positive view on the current economy coupled with fair valuations supports an overweight to risk assets.
+• Our neutral view on the current economy coupled with attractive valuations supports an overweight to risk assets.
+The strategy currently has a 6.4% yield and is broadly diversified by sector.

 • The strategy has produced top decile performance since inception compared to its peers and has historically outperformed the Bloomberg Barclays Aggregate since inception.2